padmanabhan-r/Rhythm-Kingdom/README.md

 You control the monkey manually with A/D or arrow keys.
 But jumps, rolls, and coconut throws only happen on the beat — placed as runes in a sequencer panel at the top of the screen.
 Stack two JUMP runes for a double jump.
 Chain ROLL into a gap.
 Time your coconut throw to hit a snake mid-patrol.

-The ElevenLabs Sound Effects API generated every audio stem in the game — retro percussion, ambient jungle sounds, action SFX, and three full backing tracks (Chill, Groove, Intense).
+The ElevenLabs Sound Effects API generated every audio stem in the game — African percussion, ambient jungle sounds, action SFX, and three full backing tracks (Chill, Groove, Intense).

 ---